 312 Note that the cost of remediation is not included in this analysis, and that the need for the survey and clearance is not included in the agriculture sector estimates.
-The RDNA presents them separately in the discussion of cross-cutting sectors.
+The RDNA presents them separately in the discussion of cross-cutting sectors should be addressed, including through the repair and provision of offices, vehicles, and equipment.